The worker Canada erased

 This vacuum of representation left the employer free to opt for the quick-fix that worked best for him without second thought: exploiting the loophole of keeping me ‘active’ on the employee list.
 On paper, I was still employed.
 In reality, I was jobless, without salary, without employment insurance, and without security.

-Two other employees met the same fate.
+At least two other employees were reportedly affected in similar circumstances.
 This form of constructive dismissal, already tested by the employer, proved remarkably effective.
 The employer’s action, combined with the union’s inaction, created a method to bypass the collective agreement entirely.

 The Administrative Trap